The 6 Best Countries to Incorporate a Company for Your Online Business

 Resident Directors or Local Office Requirements

-Do you need to be physically present in the country of incorporation and have a local office to start and run your business?
+Do you need a physical presence in the country of incorporation and have a local office to start and run your business?
 Well, it depends on the jurisdiction.

-Do you live in the country of incorporation for whatever reason?
-Do you have a trustworthy partner there (relative, friend or wife/husband)?
-Then, you can incorporate in countries that require a local resident director (you or your partner).
+Do you live in the country where you incorporated the company?
+Do you have a trustworthy partner located there (relative, friend or wife/husband)?
+Then, you can incorporate in a country that requires a resident director (you or your partner).

 Do you run a large enterprise that earns millions in profit each year?
-You can then set up your company in countries that require a local functional office such as in the UAE RAK Free Trade Zone (FTZ) as a foreigner (although you may rent a flexi desk to reduce expenses).
+You can then set up a company as a foreigner in a country that requires a local functional office like the UAE RAK Free Trade Zone (FTZ) (although you may rent a flexi desk to reduce expenses).

-But can you really afford this if you are an average digital nomad earning $1,000 a month?
+But can you truly afford this if you are an average digital nomad earning $1,000 monthly?

-If you can't physically live in the country of incorporation or open a local office, there are jurisdictions where you can pay others to get a local nominee resident director and registered office.
+There are jurisdictions where you can pay others to have a local nominee resident director and registered office.
 Sometimes, this can be pricey.
-For example, a Singapore nominee director service can cost $2,000 per year.
+For example, a Singapore nominee director service can cost $2,000/year.

 Perception & Reputation